• Skip to main content

-Strategic Thinking: Strategy + Innovation = Competive Advantage
+Strategic Thinking: Strategy + Innovation = Competitive Advantage

 Program Titles

-He has the unique combination of practical experience as a former Chief Strategy Officer and academic expertise as a graduate school professor.
+He has a unique combination of practical experience as a former Chief Strategy Officer and academic expertise as a graduate school professor.

-Recent studies on leadership by the Wall Street Journal and Chief Executive Magazine have found that the most valued skill in leaders today is strategic thinking.
+Recent studies on leadership by the Wall Street Journal and Chief Executive Magazine have found that strategic thinking is the most valued skill among today’s leaders.

-An interactive and highly relevant session, Rich Horwath helps employees at all levels understand what strategy is and how to think strategically on a daily basis to help their businesses.
+In an interactive and highly relevant session, Rich Horwath helps employees at all levels understand strategy and how to think strategically on a daily basis to help their businesses.

 The result is that participants leave with a strategic thinking framework and practical tools to reach their true strategic potential.